egrace479/ERS_CRRCT23/README.md

 ### Modelling

 Since the authors of [1] highlighted the ResNet-18 model as optimal, we focused our attention on this model.
 The data is available at https://www.kaggle.com/c/histopathologic-cancer-detection/data.
 From the training set provided, we selected 75% on which to train the ResNet-18 model, setting aside 25% for testing.
-This resulted in our model being trained on approximately 20,000 images.
-This classical model predicted cancer with 94.5% accuracy at epoch 15.
+This resulted in our model being trained on approximately 165,000 images.
+This classical model predicted cancer with 94.5% accuracy at epoch 15 on the 55,000 image validation set.
 For comparison, the authors of [1] acheived 89.9% accuracy training on 10,000 images.

 ### Quantum Aspect